Probing Lepton Number Violation: A Comprehensive Survey of Dimension-7 SMEFT: Probing dimension-7 SMEFT operators at colliders

 We use the massless approximation for the first and second-generation SM fermions and consider jets to not include bottom quarks.
 Subsequently, we find exclusion limits corresponding to the different operators using the asymptotic formula

 where $b$ is the number of background events, and $s=\mathcal{L}\times \sigma(p p \to \mu^\pm \mu^\pm j j)$ is the number of expected signal events for a given luminosity $\mathcal{L}$, and $Z_0$ is the statistical significance.
-The ATLAS collaboration reports an expected number of background events $b=5.5$ for an integrated luminosity of $\mathcal{L}_0=36.1$ fb$^{-1}$ using the same cuts as presented in Tab.~\ref{tab:cuts}.
-We expect possible additional background channels generated by the operator we introduce to be insignificant due to suppression by the LNV scale as well as being largely rejected by the phase space cuts, and we therefore neglect them.
-Following Ref.~\cite{ATLAS:2018dcj} we therefore use $b=5.5\times \mathcal{L}/(36.1 \text{fb}^{-1})$ for a final state muon-flavour same-sign dilepton plus dijet.
+The ATLAS collaboration reports an expected number of background events $b=10$~\cite{ATLAS:2023cjo} for an integrated luminosity of $\mathcal{L}_0=139$ fb$^{-1}$ using the same cuts as presented in Tab.~\ref{tab:cuts}.
+Note that in Ref.~\cite{ATLAS:2023cjo} a $\sim$15\% relative uncertainty is reported for the signal region that is relevant for our study.
+We find that, when applied to the number of background events, this uncertainty has a $\sim$1\% level effect on the corresponding value of the new physics scale $\Lambda$.
+The reason for this small effect is the large power of $\Lambda$ in the expression for the signal cross section $\sigma(p p \to \mu^\pm \mu^\pm j j) \propto \Lambda^{-6}$.
+Only a small change in $\Lambda$ is needed to compensate for the change in the number of background events.
+Furthermore, we expect possible additional background channels generated by the operator we introduce to be insignificant due to suppression by the LNV scale as well as being largely rejected by the phase space cuts, and we therefore neglect them.
+Following Ref.~\cite{ATLAS:2023cjo} we therefore use $b=10\times \mathcal{L}/(139 \text{fb}^{-1})$ for a final state muon-flavour same-sign dilepton plus dijet.
 Solving Eq.~\eqref{eq:asmplikelihood} for $Z_0=1.96$ we then find the 95\% C.L.\ likelihood limits on $\Lambda_\text{LNV}$ for the different operators, which we show in Tab.~\ref{tab:op_lhc_HD}.
-Assuming for simplicity that a similar number of background events per integrated luminosity is expected at FCC-hh~\cite{FCC:2018vvp} for $\sqrt{s}=100$~TeV, we also show projected future 95\% C.L.\ limits assuming a search for $p p \to \mu^\pm \mu^\pm j j$ at FCC-hh with the modified cuts from Tab.~\ref{tab:cuts} and an integrated luminosity of 30 ab$^{-1}$.

-Note that in Fig.~\ref{fig:4fdiagrams} the vev insertion could in principle be replaced by a final state physical Higgs boson $h$ production.
-However, due to the large mass of $h$, this mode is severely suppressed.
+For the projection of the constraints from FCC-hh~\cite{FCC:2018vvp}, we base our analysis on the search from Ref.~\cite{ATLAS:2018dcj}.
+We assume a simple rescaling of the background events, use the increased lumminosity, and employ the cuts presented in Tab.~\ref{tab:cuts}.
+We show the projected future 95\% C.L.\ limits for $p p \to \mu^\pm \mu^\pm j j$ at an integrated luminosity 30 ab$^{-1}$ in FCC-hh.